DwangoMediaVillage/pqkmeans/README.md

 # PQk-means

-PQk-means is a Python library for efficient clustering of large-scale data.
+[PQk-means [Matsui, Ogaki, Yamasaki, and Aizawa, ACMMM 17]](http://yusukematsui.me/project/pqkmeans/pqkmeans.html) is a Python library for efficient clustering of large-scale data.
 By first compressing input vectors into short product-quantized (PQ) codes, PQk-means achieves fast and memory-efficient clustering, even for high-dimensional vectors.